Help for Men Who Are Being Abused

 For tips on safely leaving an abusive relationship

-See Help for Abused and Battered Women.
+See Getting Out of An Abusive Relationship.
 While it's written specifically for women, the emotional issues are similar so it can be helpful to men as well.

 Domestic violence and abuse can have a serious physical and psychological impact on both you and your children.
 The first step to stopping the abuse is to reach out.
 Talk to a friend, family member, or someone else you trust, or call a domestic violence helpline.